korpsvart/TabMaker/readme.md

 - it prevents the voicing from having two perfect fourth intervals if the chord is inverted

 ### findVoicings

+This function finds all the possible voicings for a single chord, considering the provided constraints.
+The following steps are performed:
+1. find the bass position (whenever possible, among the first 5 frets and on the lowest string possible)
+2. calls "recursivePositionSearch"
+3. calls "sortVoicings"
+4. keep only the first 5 voicings returned from sortVoicings

 ### recursivePositionSearch